magneticio/vamp.io/content/documentation/using-vamp/events.md

 ## Server-sent events (SSE)

-Events and metrics can be streamed back directly from Vamp.
+Events can be streamed back directly from Vamp.

-`POST /api/v1/events/stream`
+`GET /api/v1/events/stream`

 In order to narrow down (filter) events, list of tags could be provided in the request body.